-Looking for the best flower arranging classes in London to learn that new skill in 2018?
+Looking for the best flower arranging classes in London to learn that new skill?
 We bring you the pick of the bunch from London’s top floristry schools.
 From one to three day intensive courses, to quick and easy bouquet-making sessions, see if you have a talent for flower arranging by trying your hand at one of these courses.
-A lovely hobby to get into come Spring – and one that will certainly make all the difference to your interior décor!
+A lovely hobby to get into this spring – and one that will certainly make all the difference to your interior décor, save money in the long run.

 McQueens Flower School